 Working primarily in oils, Laura’s paintings are often described as haunting and addictive.
 Her atmospheric vignettes are filled with metaphors, and her subjects could be said to have a timelessness.
 Mostly self-taught, Laura has recently been a studio assistant to her Mentor, Portrait Artist Leslie Adams.
-She has attended David Gray’s Portrait workshop and continues to study the Art of the Masters in the
+She has attended David Gray’s Portrait workshop and continues to study the Art of the Masters

 The concept for “Washes, Wax, Wood & Wishes” came from Gallery Director Jeremy Hansen.
 Hansen had seen works by Laura Atkins and Robby Gall that paid homage to the Baroque period and from his recent travels through Europe and to international art trade shows (including a stop for his own exhibit in Munich, Germany) Jeremy noticed the popularity of this more traditional art genre.
 Each artist brings a different medium to the show, which is the idea behind the title.

 Laura Atkins uses a traditional style of painting technique as well as more classic compositions with contemporary elements.
 “Laura brought in a piece to be framed to ship off to a buyer,” says Hansen.
 “And we fell in love with it!”
 Atkins is mostly self-taught and works primarily in oils.
 Her style is Imaginative Realism.
 This style uses classical figures pitted against surrealist landscapes and backgrounds.
 A seascape is juxtaposed against a woman in mid-century garb.
 Eighteenth century aristocrats are placed against a background with a water spout, a very unlikely pairing.

 Opening Night Reception Saturday, October 10th